dollarlint configuration

 schemas.optimizations.enabledEnable or disable schema-specific optimizations as a group.

-schemas.optimizations.azure.pruneResourcesFor Azure Resource Manager deployment schemas from schema.management.azure.com, compile only the resource provider schemas referenced by the template instead of the full Azure provider catalog.
-This keeps ordinary ARM template validation much faster.
-Set it to false if you need to inspect or debug the unpruned schema.
+schemas.optimizations.azure.pruneResourcesFor Azure Resource Manager deployment schemas from schema.management.azure.com, compile only the resource provider schemas referenced by ARM templates instead of the full Azure provider catalog.
+For deployment parameter files, compile only the template definitions needed for parameter values and Key Vault references.
+This keeps ordinary ARM template and parameter validation much faster.
+Set it to false if you need to inspect or debug the unpruned Azure schema.

 Catalogs

 Catalogs map well-known filenames to schemas when a file doesn't declare $schema and no explicit or built-in association matches.
-SchemaStore is the built-in catalog source, and custom sources can use the same catalog shape.
+SchemaStore and RubySchema are built-in catalog sources, and custom sources can use the same catalog shape as SchemaStore.
 Explicit in-file schemas still report schema load or compile failures as issues; the catalog failure policy only applies to catalog loading and catalog-inferred schemas.

 Key Purpose